adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Hereafter you will be a great man, for I have given you a lot of new brains."

-Then the Woodman asked, "What about my heart?"
+Then the Woodman asked,

+"What about my heart?"

 "Very well," answered the little man.
 "But I need to cut the hole in your breast."

 Oz brought a pair of tinners’ shears and cut a small, square hole in the left side of the Tin Woodman’s breast.
-Then he went to a **chest of drawers**1, and took out a pretty heart, made of silk and stuffed with sawdust.
+Then he went to a **chest of drawers** (комод), and took out a pretty heart, made of silk and stuffed with sawdust.
 He put the heart in the Woodman’s breast and then replaced the square of tin.

 "There," said he; "now you have a heart."